×

 We asked people how much they someone comfortably live on in Mexico, they wrote:

 "I think that is a very personal question.
 You CAN find rental houses for about 5000 pesos per month, plus power and water, telephone and satellite.
 Then it depends on wether you eat the local fruits and vegetables or want something imported.
 Beer and alchohol are very reasonably priced, walking on the beach is free.
 I expect that for about 1000.00 US a person could live here comfortably.
-For 2000.00 you can live VERY well," said one expat who made the move to Manzanillo.
+For 2000.00 you can live VERY well," wrote a member in Manzanillo.

 View More Answers

 "I have found that the cost of living in Playa is much lower than in the States.
 This makes living on a retiree income and budget very satisfying.
 Even stores outside of Wal-Mart have lower prices.
-And because of the currency exchange rate, I am paying less for my rent than when I first moved here," commented one expat who moved to Playa del Carmen, Mexico.
+And because of the currency exchange rate, I am paying less for my rent than when I first moved here," remarked one expat living in Playa del Carmen.

 View More Answers